-Mossbourne Victoria Park Academy is not a normal school.
-The teaching is fantastic, the facilities are first class and our students are polite, hard-working and impeccably behaved.
+Mossbourne Victoria Park Academy is not a normal school, it is exceptional.

+The teaching is fantastic, the support students receive is first class and our students are polite, hard-working and impeccably behaved.

-Staff at the Academy work hard, and we expect you to work hard too - something you will be supported in every step of the way.
+Staff at the Academy work hard, and we expect you to work hard too - something you will be supported with every step of the way.